 Championing Black and Brown women as key drivers in today and tomorrow’s food economy and working to undo the colonial erasure of heritage foods, Tambra Raye Stevenson is fighting to solve America’s dietary disparities.
 This nutrition and health communication expert with a long history of education, experience and accolades tackles systemic issues like lack of access to healthy food and nutrition education in underserved communities.
-Join CE as we learn more from Tambra about her life, her nonprofit organization WANDA and how she battles inequities in the food world.
+Join CE as we learn more from Tambra about her life, her nonprofit organization WANDA and how she battles food inequality.

 Clean Eating: Tell us a little bit about yourself.
 How did you come to dedicating your career to championing food equity?